Josh Ramirez

 4. Buffer as typist

-Wired the response into an injectionBuffer. handleKeyEvent now checks the buffer first: if it's not empty, removeFirst, set the in-flight CGEvent's unicodeString to that character, return.
+Wired the response into an injectionBuffer. handleKeyEvent checks the buffer first: if it's not empty, removeFirst, set the in-flight CGEvent's unicodeString to that character, and return the modified event.
+Real keypress in, predicted character out.
 The user is mashing keys; the screen is producing English.

 5. The APUSH demo